 “If Anatel announces this, it’s going to have a strong impact on the companies, from the point of view of the way they handle billing as well as their share prices,” said Pedro Galdi, chief strategist at SLW Corretora in Sao Paulo, in a phone interview.

 The changes Anatel is considering include eliminating completely the interconnection fee NII pays, the official said.
 Reston, Virginia-based NII, which operates a walkie-talkie-like service under the Nextel brand in Latin America, won airwaves last year in a government auction to begin offering 3G wireless service to compete more directly in the mobile-phone market.
 The company is expected to begin offering the new third-generation services in November, the official said.

 Telefonica Brasil SA, the local unit of the Madrid-based company, had 30 percent of Brazil’s 256 million mobile-phone lines at the end of June, making it the No. 1 carrier.
 Tim Participacoes SA (TIMP3) had 27 percent, America Movil SAB had 25 percent and Oi SA (OIBR4) had 19 percent, according to Anatel.
-NII had 4.2 million Brazilian subscribers (NIHD) at the end of June.
+NII had 4.2 million Brazilian subscribers (NIHD:US) at the end of June.